Maria Theresa of Austria, Queen of Sardinia: Marriage

 She was described as innocent, naive and shy.

 In March 1820, an heir was born, followed by two more children, the latter of which died in infancy.
 In 1824, Charles Albert was recognised as heir to the throne by King Charles Felix.

 Queen of Sardinia

 Maria Theresa became Queen of Sardinia in 1831, when Charles Albert succeeded Charles Felix, who died without issue.

 During the reign of her spouse, Maria Theresa did not involve herself in state affairs, reportedly devoting her time solely to her family and religion.
 She was described as a strict Catholic but also as a spontaneous and affectionate family oriented person.

-A convinced Catholic, a fully converted fervent Italian Nationalist, and a new brand conservative who believed in checks and balances on royal power, she had a great influence on her eldest son.

 Later life

 After the death of her husband in 1849 in Porto, the Queen mother, Maria Theresa, stopped appearing in public.

 While she never involved in politics as queen, she did engage in state affairs during the reign of her son.
 When the reforms against the privileges of the Church was introduced by the Cavour government in 1854, she united with her daughter-in-law to pressure her son to prevent the reform with the argument that the reform was hostile against the Church and thus unacceptable for a Christian.
 The effort was, however, unsuccessful.

 She died in Turin, and is buried in the Basilica of Superga.